 Looks like you’re coming fishing with us!
-Thank you for the business we look forward to having you out.
-There’s a few things to do as you’ll see below.
+There are a few things to do as you’ll see below.
 Be sure to fill out our guest information sheet with all your info so we can make sure everything is ready for your day of fishing with us.

 Be sure to have a look at our Fly Fishing Pre Trip Info page.
 It has lots of information on what to wear, what to bring and what to expect!

 More than 2 in your group?
-If you have more than 2 group members please fill out this form and press send.
+Submit your info and press send.
 Then refresh this page and add your other member’s information and send again.

 Fishing licenses can only be purchased online.
 We do not have hard copies of licenses we can offer you.
 You must purchase you license prior to your trip.
 Visit http://www.fishing.gov.bc.ca to buy your license, click on the yellow button that says “Buy a Freshwater License”, then register, then purchase your license.
 Please make sure you date the license correctly and that you have it printed out and with you during your day(s) of fishing.
 You will only need a Basic Freshwater Fishing license.
 During the Spring months (March-May), there are steelhead in our rivers.
 If you’d like to specifically target steelhead, you will also need to include a Steelhead Conservation License.
 Please bring a printed copy of your licenses with you.
 Trips will not leave until you have your license.